gmh5225/mini/README.md

 # mini

-A very small compiler for a very simple language.
+A compiler for a C-like programming language

 ## Building